 RNC Speaker Facing Federal Charges Of Insider Trading

-Brewer is a former National Football League player, who went on to work in financial services.
-The SEC alleges he sold 100,000 shares in a penny stock, because he had inside information that the company's share price was likely to drop.
-The charges, filed August 6, are civil - not criminal.
-The SEC is seeking financial penalties, a return of "all ill-gotten gains he received directly or indirectly," and a permanent ban on Brewer "from participating in any offering of a penny stock."
+Brewer is a former NFL player who went on to work in financial services.
+The SEC alleges he sold 100,000 shares in a penny stock because he had inside information that the company's share price was likely to drop.
+The charges, filed Aug.
+6, are civil — not criminal.
+The SEC is seeking financial penalties, a return of "all ill-gotten gains he received directly or indirectly" and a permanent ban on Brewer "from participating in any offering of a penny stock."

-Reached briefly by phone on Tuesday, Brewer said, "I'm taking off for my flight," and hung up after NPR asked about the case.
+Reached briefly by phone on Tuesday, Brewer said, "I'm taking off for my flight" and hung up after NPR asked about the case.
 He did not respond to additional phone and email messages seeking comment.

-Brewer has become a prominent supporter of President Trump's reelection, making frequent appearances on Fox News, and tweeting that "Trump has done more for blacks than any [President] since Lincoln."
+Brewer has become a prominent supporter of President Trump's reelection, making frequent appearances on Fox News and tweeting that "Trump has done more for blacks than any [President] since Lincoln."
 At a White House event in February, Brewer called Trump, "the first Black President."

-Representatives of Donald Trump's presidential campaign also did not respond to multiple messages from NPR.
+Representatives of the Trump campaign also did not respond to multiple messages from NPR.

 A spokesperson for the SEC declined to comment.